mehdi-saeedi/Data_Analysis_Py/README.md

-# Data_Analysis_Py
-Python-based projects for data analysis
+Python-based projects for data analysis.